Ever fancied having a go at brewing? If you're a complete novice, or an experienced home brewer (or beyond), you can sign up with us for a brew day.

 - We'll weigh out your ingredients and start the mash (extraction of sugars from the grain).

 - While waiting on the mash, we'll find out about the background of brewing and the history of brewing in Prestonpans, along with the Chemistry involved in beer production and testing.

 - After mashing the grain, we'll sparge (rinse) it and transfer the wort (sugary liquid that will become beer) into the copper (the boiler).
 Then it's time for adding the hops, before boiling the wort to fully invert the sugars (preparing them for the fermentation).

 - Next up is a chance to discuss your label design over lunch.

 - We'll then empty the spent grain from the mash tun

 - After the boil has completed, we'll cool it down and transfer it to the fermenter where the yeast will get busy for the next week or so.

-- Approximately 2 weeks after your brew day, you'll return to bottle and label your beer.
-We'll also transfer some into kegs that will be put on tap in the Gothenburg pub.
+- Approximately 2 weeks after your brew day, you'll need to return to bottle and label your beer bottles.
+We'll also transfer some into casks that will be put on tap in the Gothenburg pub.
 You can take the bottles away, but they won't be ready for drinking for about 2 weeks.